L3cr0f/pma_course/Labs/Lab_01.md

 htons
 ```

-5. Are there any other files or host-based indicators that you could look for on infected systems?
+**5. Are there any other files or host-based indicators that you could look for on infected systems?**

 We can look for strings and see if there is something interesting within them: